syncfusion-content/wpf-docs/wpf/Sparkline/How-To/Customize-the-marker-for-specific-data-point.md

 ---
 layout: post
 title: Customize the marker for specific data point | SfSparkline | wpf | Syncfusion
-description: customize the marker for specific data point
+description: customize the marker for specific data point in Syncfusion WPF SfSparkline control, its elements and more.
 platform: wpf
 control: SfSparkline
 documentation: ug